zachrugpad/adm-docs/docs/intro.md

 # ADM Order Connector API

 Welcome to the ADM (American Digital Marketing) Order Connector API documentation.
-This API is designed to facilitate seamless integration between your order management systems and our fulfillment services, ensuring efficient communication and processing of e-commerce orders.
+This API is designed to facilitate seamless integration between your fulfillment services and our order management systems, ensuring efficient communication and processing of e-commerce orders.

 ## Overview

 The ADM Order Connector API provides a robust interface for e-commerce platforms to automate the exchange of order information and fulfillment updates.
-By integrating with our API, you can send order details directly from your system to ours, where they will be promptly processed and fulfilled according to your operational workflows.
+By integrating with our API, partners can recieve new order updates and send fulfillment details directly from their systems to ours, where they will be promptly processed and updated in our order management system.

 ## Key Features

 ### Order Submission

 The Order Submission endpoint allows ADM to send comprehensive order details directly to your systems for efficient processing and fulfillment.
-This ensures that all necessary information, including item descriptions, quantities, and customer shipping details, are transmitted securely and promptly.
+This ensures that all necessary information, including quantities and customer shipping details, are transmitted securely and promptly.

 #### How It Works